Looking for contemporary art?

 The perfect Roman holiday!

-Posted on Jan 30, 2017 in Arts and History, Planning Support
+Posted on Jan 30, 2017 in Planning Support, Arts and History

-[revised Novembre 2023] We love to give suggestions to our guests and when they ask “how long should we stay in Rome?” it is embarrassing to reply what the proverb says, “…a lifetime is not enough!”
+[revised January 2025] We love to give suggestions to our guests and when they ask “how long should we stay in Rome?” it is embarrassing to reply what the proverb says, “…a lifetime is not enough!”
 I still have my list of not-yet-seen-spots which I’m planning to visit soon, on my days off.
 The list is […]

 Churches you cannot miss in Rome !